Lord Balfour reflects on ancestor's divisive legacy

 The Balfour Declaration was a 67-word letter from Britain's then foreign secretary to Lionel Rothschild, a prominent British Zionist, supporting the creation of a Jewish homeland in Palestine.

-The document eventually led to the creation of Israel in 1948, the displacement of millions of Palestinians and decades of strife between the two communities.
+The document eventually led to the creation of Israel in 1948, the displacement of 750,000 Palestinians and decades of strife between the two communities.

 Balfour pointed to the "abject circumstances" in which many Palestinians live but placed some blame for the perpetual state of conflict on hardline Islamist factions like Hamas and Lebanon's Hezbollah.